When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 you sent me here to do.

-Yes, that is, that is, that is
+Yes, that is this amazing.

 That is amazing.

-the next level, right?
+little bit into the next level,

-Scott Ebblin, he's, he's the
+Scott Evelyn, he's he's the

-author of that book.
+author of that book and he says

-let go of what got them there.
+got them there.

 Kind of kind of dig into that,

-especially after you've
+after you've accomplished

-accomplished things, right?
+things, right?

 How do you, what do you let go?